MatriX1232/VectorView/README.md

 - **Similarity Search:** Stores image embeddings in a LanceDB database for efficient similarity search.
 - **Multi-threading:** Processes multiple images concurrently to improve performance.
 - **CUDA Optimizations:** The pipeline includes CUDA-optimized preprocessing and inference paths.
 On a CUDA-enabled GPU a single image typically takes about 0.2–0.3s to process (resize + encode), making the pipeline fast for large-scale, high-throughput workflows.
+- **General optimizations:** Efficient image loading, resizing, and batching to minimize latency and maximize throughput.
+For folder of 400 images, the entire processing and indexing takes about 25 seconds. (laptop with RTX 4070 GPU)
 - **Configurable:** Offers various configuration options, such as image scale, thread count, and database location.
 - **Logging:** Provides informative messages to the user through a custom logging system.
 - **Easy Integration:** Designed to be easily integrated into larger applications that require image and text understanding.